spiral/docs/framework/memory.md

 }
 ```

-You can implement your own version of `MemoryInterface` using APC, XCache or even Memcache.
+You can implement your own version of `MemoryInterface` using APC, XCache, DHT on RoadRunner, Redis or even Memcache.

-## Memory Rules
 Before you will embed `MemoryInterface` into your component or service:
 * Do not store any data related to user request, action or information.
 Memory is only for logic caching
 * Assume memory can disappear at any moment
+* `saveData` is thread safe
+* `saveData` is more expensive than `loadData`, make sure not to store anything in memory during application runtime
+* bootloaders and commands are the best place to use memory